rs1909/InvariantModels/README.md

 # InvariantModels
 ## A Julia package to calculate data-driven and equation-driven reduced order models

+Watch the video explaining invariant foliations [here](https://www.youtube.com/watch?v=LPGuMT13zMA).

-See detailed documentation and a case study [here](https://rs1909.github.io/InvariantModels/).
+The detailed documentation and a case study can be found [here](https://rs1909.github.io/InvariantModels/).

 The key concept behind methods implemented here is invariance.
 The following methods are implemented both for autonomous and (quasi-) peridocically forced systems.